matt0212/largedatawebsite/Research/README.md

-# The Moustache
+# The Sword

-Moustaches come in all shapes, colours and sizes.
-Every moustache has its own history, story and message.
+Swords come in all shapes and sizes.
+Every Sword has its own history, style and use.

-These days, moustaches are even saving lives with the creation of Movember.
+These days, swords are not used for battle, but are still used in some areas of the world.

 ## Purpose